agcom/entity-extension-model/fundamentals/type.md

 A specific example of a type is called an instance of that type.
 More formally, a thing with its variant properties is an instance of its type.

-For example, me, Alireza Ghasemi is an instance of the person type.
+For example, Alireza Ghasemi is an instance of the person type.

 As expected, a type can have multiple instances.